| || |

 Phase 4 (2009 Deadline)

 Establishment of a Center of Excellence to Conduct and Promote Construction Safety

 US co-PI Dr. Salman Azhar of Auburn University speaking at the seminar held at NUST on July 26, 2011 (photo courtesy of Dr. Azhar)

-Jimmie Hinze, University of Florida, and Salman Azhar, Auburn University
+Jimmie Hinze, University of Florida (before October 2013), Robert Ries, University of Florida (after October, 2013), and Salman Azhar, Auburn University

 Rafiq M. Choudhry, National University of Sciences and Technology

 US Funding (Department of State): $208,035